 The faculty director of the lab is Dr. Craig Hall, who brings a wealth of experience to field of sport exercise psychology.

 The Sport and Exercise Psychology Lab at Western has had a very successful history over the years in developing students.
 Since 1972, countless successful master's students have come through studying sport and exercise psychology.
-With the inception of the PhD program in 1992, our lab has graduated more than 25 successful Ph.D. candidates and counting.
+With the inception of the PhD program in 1992, our lab has graduated 30 successful Ph.D. candidates and counting along with several Masters candidates and counting.
 We encourage you to visit our Alumni section to learn about what many of our successful graduates are doing now.

-The members of the lab are actively involved in a wide variety of research activities including attending and presenting at various national and international conferences including the North American Society for the Psychology of Sport and Physcial Activity (NASPSPA), and the Canadian Society for Psychomotor Learning and Sport Psychology (SCAPPS).
+The members of the lab are actively involved in a wide variety of research activities including attending and presenting at various national and international conferences including the North American Society for the Psychology of Sport and Physcial Activity (NASPSPA), and the Canadian Society for Psychomotor Learning and Sport Psychology (SCAPPS) which we hosted in London in 2014.
 We were also pleased to host the Eastern Canada Sport and Exercise Psychology Symposium (ECSEPS) on two occasions first in 2001 and again in 2012.

 Please feel free to navigate through the web site and utilise the information available.
 If you have any questions please don't hesitate to contact Dr. Hall, or one of the graduate students to learn more about what is going on in the Sport and Exercise Psychology Lab.
 Thanks for visiting our web site.